 - Higher maintenance, repair and personnel expenses to support the expansion of new shopping malls.

 Costs of food and beverage constituted costs of operating in-mall food centers, as well as depreciation and repair & maintenance costs of food center equipment and furniture, and decoration costs.

-In 3Q17, costs of hotel operations were THB 89 mn, up 6.2% YoY, in line with the growth of revenues.
+In 1Q18, CPN reported costs of hotel operations at THB 87 mn, an increase of 1.5% YoY in line with the growth of revenues.
 Both hotels showed effective cost control in both room and food and beverage management.Cost of sales

 Total administrative expenses constituted expenses on personnel, marketing & promotion, office supplies, professional fees, and depreciation and amortization of office equipment and hotel properties.